 Top 5 Highest Rated Stainless Steel Dog Bowls

 We’ve looked at some top-selling stainless steel dog bowls on the market and selected five.
 Here are our reviews with some pros and cons for each bowl.

 1. Our Top Choice: Basis Pet Stainless Steel Dog Bowls

 - Made in the USA from 18/8 U.S. Stainless Steel

 - Independently tested for lead, mercury, and cadmium

-Basis Pet Dog Bowl is our top choice for the best stainless steel dog bow.
+The Basis Pet Dog Bowl (link to Amazon) is our top choice for the best stainless steel dog bowl.
 It has a simple design and sturdy construction.
 You will be surprised at how strong the bowl is.

 One dog parent reported on Amazon.com that even after 23 months of usage the bowl still looked excellent just like the first time he bought it with no dents or dings found.

 Speaking of safety, the manufacturer had even gone so far as testing every batch of their 304 bowls at an independent lab to verify the occurrence of lead, mercury, and cadmium.
 All of the results came back negative!